MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ## Optimized Math Libraries

-One feature of Microsoft R Services is its inclusion of optimized libraries for linear algebra.
+One feature of Microsoft R Server and R Client is its inclusion of optimized libraries for linear algebra.
 These libraries are used throughout R’s modeling applications, including linear models, principal components analysis, and others.

 Matrix multiplication, eigenvalue calculations, and singular value decompositions are significantly faster using these optimized libraries.
-For example, we ran the following computations, first with R built from source using the standard R BLAS, then with Microsoft R Services built with the optimized math libraries:
+For example, we ran the following computations, first with R built from source using the standard R BLAS, then with Microsoft R Server and R Client built with the optimized math libraries:

 	set.seed(14)
 	x <- matrix(rnorm(1000000),nrow=1000)